 Soon it was our turn to climb aboard.
 We stood to the back watching other people come onto the boat, and we recognized some of the people we had seen in the morning.

 The stack kept growing!
-At long last the boat was loaded, bongos stacked high, and then a fellow in a blue shirt jumped in.
+At long last the boat was loaded, drums stacked high, and then a fellow in a blue shirt jumped in.
 It turned out it was Beau Lisy, the school music teacher on Islesford, and he had just finished teaching the kids a segment on west African music.
 He lived on Mt.
 Desert Island and commuted via this mail boat out to Islesford School once a week to teach music to all the kids.

 Beau was a professional musician, and he performed in Northeast Harbor and in other venues in the Mt.
 Desert Island area in Maine in addition to giving private music lessons and teaching music at this little island school.

 He was a super guy to talk to, and as he described bringing out professional music friends of his to introduce the kids to various styles of music — a classical music trio and rock musicians and west African drummers and more — how cool for these island kids!

 The funny thing is that all of Beau’s musician friends had to carry their instruments on the mail boat too, even in January!!

 This wonderful excursion on the Double B mail boat was a true highlight in our visit to Mt.
 Desert Island.
 If you travel to Mt.
 Desert, whether by RV or by other means, plan a day trip out to the Cranberry Islands via the mail boat.
 You’ll be traveling the way the locals do, right alongside the mail, the small packages, the food coolers, and maybe even the bongos too!